awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 A database data source has the following limitations:
 + You can only specify an allow list for a database data source\.
 You can't specify a deny list\.
 + You can only specify groups\.
 You can't specify individual users for the allow list\.
-+ The database column should be string containing a semi\-colon delimited lists of groups\.
++ The database column should be string containing a semi\-colon delimited list of groups\.

-## User context filtering for Microsoft OneDrive data soures<a name="context-filter-onedrive"></a>
+## User context filtering for Microsoft OneDrive data sources<a name="context-filter-onedrive"></a>

 Amazon Kendra retrieves user and group information from Microsoft OneDrive when it indexes the documents on the site\.
 The user and group information is taken from the underlying Microsoft SharePoint site that hosts OneDrive\.

 When you use a OneDrive user or group for user context filtering, calculate the ID as follows:

-+ Get the site name\.
+1. Get the site name\.
 For example, `https://host.onmicrosoft.com/sites/siteName.`

-+ Take the MD5 hash of the site name\.
+1. Take the MD5 hash of the site name\.
 For example, `430a6b90503eef95c89295c8999c7981`\.

-+ Create the user email or group ID by concatenating the MD5 hash with a vertical bar \(\|\) and the ID\.
+1. Create the user email or group ID by concatenating the MD5 hash with a vertical bar \(\|\) and the ID\.
 For example, if a group name is "site owners", the group ID would be

    `"430a6b90503eef95c89295c8999c7981|site owners"`

-  For the user name "someone@host\.onmicrosoft\.com" the user ID would be
+   For the user name "someone@host\.onmicrosoft\.com," the user ID would be the following:

    `"430a6b90503eef95c89295c8999c7981|someone@host.onmicrosoft.com"`

 Send the user or group ID to Amazon Kendra as the `_user_id` or `_group_ids` attribute when you call the [Query](API_Query.md) operation\.
 For example, the AWS CLI command that uses a group to filter the query response looks like this: